-We are happy to announce that we have published the first edition of our Guidebook for Deliberation about the Israeli-Palestinian Conflict.
-The Guidebook will enable Jews across the United States to systematically explore the choices they face as they consider how to respond to the conflict.
+We are pleased to offer our new Guidebook for Deliberation about the Israeli-Palestinian Conflict.
+The Guidebook enables Jews across the United States to systematically explore the choices they face as they consider how to respond to the conflict.

-The Guidebook lays out four alternative responses to the question, "How can Jews in the United States respond ethically and effectively to the Israeli-Palestinian conflict?"
-Each chapter recommends a different set of actions and describes some of the hopes, values, principles, and interpretations of history and current events behind that approach.
-In addition, each chapter describes some of the trade-offs and risks that proponents of that approach are willing to accept, and outlines some "choices within the choice" — areas of debate or controversy within these approaches.
-The four responses reflect a wide range of ideas and concerns that are discussed within Jewish communities, across the political spectrum.
+The Guidebook lays out four divergent responses to the question, "How can Jews in the United States respond ethically and effectively to the Israeli-Palestinian conflict?"
+Each chapter recommends a different set of actions and describes some of the hopes, fears, values, and interpretations of history and current events behind that approach.
+In addition, each chapter describes some of the trade-offs and risks that proponents of that approach are willing to accept, and outlines some areas of debate or controversy within that approach.
+The four approaches reflect a wide range of ideas and concerns that are discussed within Jewish communities, across the political spectrum.

-JDG and other organizations and individuals across the country will use the Guidebook to conduct deliberation programs—structured conversations that give people a systematic way to explore the choices they face when considering how to respond to this controversial issue.
-Participants will:
+JDG and other organizations and individuals across the US are using the Guidebook to conduct "deliberation programs"—structured conversations that give people a systematic way to explore the choices they face.
+Participants in these programs:

-These programs will be facilitated in a way that creates a supportive, non-adversarial environment and fosters respect and mutual understanding.
-Some deliberation programs will be one-time events; others will involve multiple meetings over a period of weeks.
-In addition, we expect that many people will study the guide on their own and discuss it informally, without participating in structured programs.
+These programs are facilitated in a way that creates a supportive, non-adversarial environment and fosters respect and mutual understanding.
+Some deliberation programs are one-time events; others involve multiple meetings over a period of weeks.

 Next Steps for the Project